 Courtney Fint Zimmerman is an architectural historian and registered professional engineer who has made the balance of art and science her life’s pursuit.
 Courtney’s interests in both architecture and engineering led her to obtain a bachelor’s degree in Civil Engineering from West Virginia University, graduating magna cum laude.
-Her intentions to study architecture in graduate school faded when she discovered graduate programs in historic preservation and realized that preserving the old, rather than creating the new, was her passion.
-She graduated with a Master’s of Science in Historic Preservation from Columbia University, where her thesis won the 2003 Voorsanger Writing Prize for Architectural History.
+Her intentions to study architecture in graduate school faded when she discovered graduate programs in historic preservation and realized that her passion was preserving the old rather than creating the new.
+She graduated with a Master of Science in Historic Preservation from Columbia University, where her thesis won the 2003 Voorsanger Writing Prize for Architectural History.

-Courtney worked as a structural engineer for the Washington, DC office of Robert Silman Associates, one of the nation’s premiere preservation engineering firms.
-While with RSA, she was privileged to work on national treasures including the Virginia State Capitol, United States Supreme Court, and Woodlawn Plantation.
-She then transitioned into architectural history, environmental review and research with the West Virginia Division of Highways.
+Courtney worked as a structural engineer for the Washington, D.C., office of Robert Silman Associates, one of the nation’s premier preservation engineering firms.
+While with RSA, she was privileged to work on national treasures, including the Virginia State Capitol, the United States Supreme Court, and Woodlawn Plantation.
+She then transitioned into architectural history, environmental review, and research with the West Virginia Division of Highways.
 In her 6 years with the DOH, Courtney performed in-depth historical research for transportation projects throughout the state, coordinated reviews and negotiations between a wide variety of government agencies and individuals, and led efforts to streamline the environmental review process.
-Courtney’s multidisciplinary background has proved to be a great benefit in communicating with historians, engineers, preservationists, property owners and members of the public to find common ground and positive solutions.
+Courtney’s multidisciplinary background has proved to be a great benefit in communicating with historians, engineers, preservationists, property owners, and members of the public to find common ground and positive solutions.